sesh/piprot/README.md

     Your requirements are 236 days out of date

-If your requirements file is named "requirements.txt", you don't need to provide it.
+If your requirements file is named "requirements.txt", you don't need to provide it. piprot will automatically traverse included requirements files.

-The --verbatim argument will output your complete requirements file, with some comments about the out of date nature of your packages.
+The `--verbatim` argument will output your complete requirements file, with some comments about the out of date nature of your packages.

     > piprot --verbatim